How to help someone with dementia look after their oral health

-Dementia is a progressive syndrome which causes someone’s brain function to decline over time.
-Dementia comes in different forms, with the most common being Alzheimer’s disease, and causes symptoms including memory loss, confusion and difficulties thinking or problem-solving.
+Dementia is a progressive syndrome which causes brain function to decline over time.
+Dementia comes in different forms, the most common being Alzheimer’s disease.
+Symptoms of Alzheimer’s disease include memory loss, confusion, and difficulties thinking or problem-solving.
+Many day-to-day tasks, such as taking care of oral health, can become difficult for those with Alzheimer’s disease or other forms of dementia.

-If you care for someone with dementia, there are certain steps you can take to help spot symptoms of common oral health problems and help maintain their oral health as the disease progresses.
+If you care for someone with dementia, there are steps you can take to help spot symptoms of common oral health problems, and ways to help maintain their oral health as the disease progresses.

-Lots of people living with dementia have difficulty managing daily, routine tasks like brushing their teeth.
+Lots of people living with dementia have difficulty managing routine tasks like brushing their teeth.

 Tooth decay poses a serious risk to people living with dementia.
 That’s because if you aren’t brushing your teeth thoroughly and regularly, plaque builds up in your mouth, which produces acid and gradually breaks down the surfaces of your teeth.
-If tooth decay becomes severe, it can be painful and cause sensitivity in the mouth.
+If tooth decay becomes severe, it can be painful and cause sensitivity in the mouth< as well as various problems including infection and tooth loss.

 It can be difficult for carers to identify when a person with dementia is experiencing oral health problems.
-But there are some tell-tale signs to look out for.
+However, there are some tell-tale signs to look out for. .

-People living with dementia think clearly and articulate how they are feeling.
-Either way, they might not be able to tell you if they have an oral health issue.
-According to the Alzheimer’s Society2, there are some behavioural signs that might indicate the person is experiencing dental problems, such as:
+Not every individual living with dementia struggles to think clearly or articulate how they are feeling.
+However, many might not be able to tell you if they have an oral health issue, or be able to maintain a regular oral health routine.
+According to the Alzheimer’s Society3, there are some behavioural signs that might indicate the person is experiencing dental problems, such as:

 - Reluctance to eat